Welcome to the NextCash review.

 How to Contact NextCash?

-In case we want to raise a question or we have a concern, there should be some contact form or email address where we can reach the representative, right?
+If we want to raise a question or have a concern, there should be a contact form or email address where we can reach the representative, right?

 Unfortunately, the email address does not work and even the company address seem suspicious: